-Create an itinerary with a special focus activity for each day.
+Create an itinerary for spring break with a special focus activity for kids each day.

 Begin by choosing one really special activity for each day.
 Go ahead and book tickets if necessary, or decide what time of day would work best and put it on the itinerary.
 Plan every other activity around that one special focus event.